Ari24-cb24/Ari24-cb24/README.md

 - Blogs and people I can recommend: [Clickme](https://github.com/Ari24-cb24/personal-information/blob/main/recommended_bloggos_and_people.md)

 <div id="introduction">
-    <h2> Introduction </h2>
     Hey, I'm Ari!

     I live in Germany, Hessen and I'm still a student.

     My hobbies are archery and rowing and I spend a lot of time with software.

 </div>

 ## Badges/Teams